ZincSun/ZincSun.github.io/_pages/about.md

 # About the Site

+The website is hosted on github based on the amazing template called **Reverie** (https://jekyllthemes.io/theme/reverie).
 The icon of the website (upper-left corner) is created by my friend **Simon Rau**.
 The illustration is a literally "entangled" pair of spins. :)